Neoblacks/Neoblacks/README.md

 ---

+## **Transcendance** 🕹️
+Transcendance is a full-stack web project combining a solid backend and an interactive frontend, with advanced features such as OAuth authentication and a real-time interactive game..
+- **Technologies used :** HTML, CSS, JavaScript, Bootstrap, Python, Django, Django Channels, PostgreSQL, WebSockets, Docker, NGINX.
+- **Acquired skills :**
+  - Design and development of a complete web architecture (backend + frontend).
+  - Creating a responsive user interface with Bootstrap.
+  - Real-time feature (Friends system, chat, tournament) development with Django Channels and WebSockets.
+  - Deploying a containerized web application with Docker and NGINX.

+---

 ## **MiniRT** 🎨
 MiniRT is a minimalist raytracing renderer, designed to generate realistic 3D images using raytracing algorithms.
 - **Technologies used:** C, 3D mathematics (vectors, matrices), raytracing algorithms.